+Share Your Perspective

+You would think winning over 20 Division 1 National Championships would shield you from parent criticism, but not in the case of North Carolina Soccer Coach Anson Dorrance!
+As early as 2005, he realized the importance of sharing more information with parents, including stats and fitness information from his competitive cauldron (more on that here).

+Sharing with parents provides you with the opportunity to:

-In the last year, I’ve worked personally with dozens of coaches and athletic directors, and I’ve realized two things:
+Newer: I’ve worked personally with dozens of coaches and I’ve realized two things:

 - It does not matter how much you win, how long you’ve been coaching, or the level you are coaching in; parents will always complain about playing time.

 - Often, there is a serious disconnect between the player and the parent; they do not share the same perspective or feelings on the matter.
 It usually takes parents longer than the player to accept their role.

-Regardless of the context, in my conversations with these coaches, we keep coming back to our mission and purpose as transformational coaches: We are here for these kids!
+Regardless of the context, in my work with coaches, we keep coming back to our mission and purpose as transformational coaches: We are here for these kids!

 If we want to maximize our influence, we have to bite the bullet and find ways to work with parents.
-While the steps below should be applied loosely, they have been fairly helpful for many coaches this season.
+While the steps below should be applied loosely, they have been fairly helpful for many coaches.

-3 Steps to Work with Parents on Playing Time
+3 Steps to Discuss Playing Time with Parents

 1. Ask Questions and Listen

 Hopefully, you already communicated how you determine playing time at the start of the season and have included a few reminders in your communications with parents throughout the season.

 Now, when you ask this question, you will often just need listen to them argue why their child should be playing more.
-I encourage all coaches to thank parents for being willing to share their perspective.
+So often people just want to be heard!

+2. Share Your Perspective

+You would think winning over 21 Division 1 National Championships would shield you from parent criticism, but not in the case of North Carolina Soccer Coach Anson Dorrance!

+Sharing with parents provides you with the opportunity to: